Panel of Lions from the Chauvet cave

 'These minimum ages reveal either that cave art was a part of the cultural repertoire of the first anatomically modern humans in Europe or that perhaps Neandertals also engaged in painting caves.'

-THE FROBENIUS PAINTINGS
+ROCK ART: THE FROBENIUS PAINTINGS

 Rock carving known as "Meercatze" (named by archaeologist Leo Frobenius) in Wadi Methkandoush, Mesak Settafet region of Libya.

 Another interesting discovery comes from The Art Newspaper which announces that Berlin's Martin-Gropius-Bau is staging an exhibition entitled 'Art of Prehistoric Times: Rock Paintings from the Frobenius Collection' [open to 16th May).

 Leo Frobenius was a German ethnologist who pioneered the process of recording far-flung rock art sites with realistic colour copies.
 The Institute in Frankfurt set up in his memory contains 8,600 works on paper and canvas of which 130 will be in the exhibition.
 The work of doing artistic renderings in situ was mainly done by academy-trained painters, who went on expeditions between 1913 and 1939 round Europe and to Africa, Indonesia and Australia.
 Once colour photography came in, the artistic lost their scientific value but retained what Frobenius' curator calls "the aura of the originals."

 Astonishingly and interestingly, they attracted an enthusiastic popular audience.
 In the '20s and '30s, there were about 40 exhibitions of rock art in Europe and some 30 in the US, including, most prestigously, a three-floor show at the Museum of Modern Art (MOMA) in New York of 150 facsimiles personally chosen by Alfred H. Barr, the Museum's first Director, when he visited Europe.